Skip navigation

 • Your provider will measure the pressure manually (by hand) or with an automated device.

-• If manually, he or she will place a stethoscope over the major artery in your upper arm to listen to the blood flow and pulse as the cuff inflates and deflates.
+• If done manually, they will place a stethoscope over the major artery (brachial artery) in your upper arm and elbow joint to listen to the blood flow and pulse as the cuff inflates and deflates.

 • If using an automated device, the blood pressure cuff automatically inflates, deflates, and measures pressure.

-• Your provider will then open a valve on the cuff to slowly release air from it.
-As the cuff deflates, blood pressure will fall.
+• Your provider will then open a valve on the cuff to slowly release air.
+As the cuff deflates, blood flow will start again in your arm.

 • As the pressure falls, a measurement is taken when the sound of blood pulsing is first heard.
 This is the systolic pressure.